Ghaath (2023 film): Production

-In 2020, the film was selected for the National Film Development Corporation of India’s (NFDC) ‘Work-In-Progress (WIP) Lab’ and won the Prasad Lab DI and Qube Moviebuff Appreciation awards presented in January 2021.
+In 2020, the film was selected for the National Film Development Corporation of India's (NFDC) 'Work-In-Progress (WIP) Lab' and won the Prasad Lab DI and Qube Moviebuff Appreciation awards presented in January 2021.

 Initially produced by Jio Studios and Drishyam Films the film was completed in 2021.
 It was selected as one of the Panorama titles in 2021, but withdrawn by then producers Jio Studios due to some dispute with co-producer Drishyam Films.
 Written and directed by Chhatrapal Ninawe in his debut feature, the film is set in Maharashtra's Naxal-affected region.
 Based on the lives of tribal people, police and Naxalites, it is now jointly produced by Platoon One Films, Drishyam Films, PayTamasha, Lighthouse Innoventures and UA Kathachitra.

 Release

 The film was selected as one of the Panorama titles in 2021, but it was pulled by then producers Jio Studios due to some dispute with co-producer Drishyam Films.
 Now, Ghaath had its premiere on 22 February 2023 as part of the 73rd Berlin International Film Festival, in Panorama.
 It is slated for summer 2023 release.

+The film is set to be released in theatres on 27 September 2024.